ploetz-zeller/symbio-documentation/docs/admin/services/reporting-service/config-symbio.md

 In Symbio follow these steps to connect a storage to a report pool:

-1. Login as an admin user to the _collection_ where the storage is located
+1. Login as an admin user to the _Collection_ where the storage is located
 2. Switch to _Storages_
 3. Select the storage to connect to a report pool
-4. Select the desired report pool from the drop down
+4. Select the desired _Report pool_ from the drop down

 ![](media/config-symbio-2.png)